Right Angled Triangle

 Right Triangle Formula

-The great Greek philosopher, Pythagoras, derived an important formula for a right triangle.
-The formula states that in a right triangle, the square of the hypotenuse is equal to the sum of the squares of the other two legs.
-It was named after him as Pythagoras theorem.
-The right triangle formula can be represented in the following way: The square of the hypotenuse is equal to the sum of the square of the base and the square of the altitude.
+According to the Pythagoras theorem, in a right triangle, the square of the hypotenuse is equal to the sum of the squares of the other two legs.
+Using this rule, the right triangle formula can be represented in the following way: The square of the hypotenuse is equal to the sum of the square of the base and the square of the altitude.

 Perimeter of a Right Triangle

-The right triangle perimeter is the sum of the measures of all the 3 sides.
+The perimeter of a right triangle is the sum of the measures of all the 3 sides.
 It is the sum of the base, altitude, and hypotenuse of the right triangle.
-Here, for the below right triangle, the perimeter is equal to the sum of the sides BC + AC + AB = (a + b + c) units.
-The perimeter is a linear value and has a unit of length.
+Observe the right triangle shown below in which the perimeter is equal to the sum of the sides BC + AC + AB = (a + b + c).
+The perimeter is a linear value and is represented with linear units like, cm, inches, yards, and so on.

 Right Triangle Area

-The area of a right triangle gives the spread or the space occupied by the triangle.
+The area of a right triangle is the space occupied by the triangle.
 It is equal to half of the product of the base and the height of the triangle.
 It is a two-dimensional quantity and therefore represented in square units.
-The only two sides needed to find the right-angled triangle area are the base and the altitude.
+The two sides that are required to find the right-angled triangle area are the base and the altitude.

-Applying the right triangle definition, the area of a right triangle is given by the formula: Area of a right triangle = (1/2 × base × height) square units.
+The area of a right triangle is calculated using the formula: Area of a right triangle = (1/2 × base × height)

 - The measurements of the sides follow the Pythagoras rule.